tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

 ## Add project to GitHub or Bitbucket

-Now add your code repository to GitHub or Bitbucket.
+Now add your code repository to your version control platform of choice, either GitHub or Bitbucket.

 ## Add wercker.yml

-With the `wercker.yml` file you can configure the build and deployment environment for your application.
+With the `wercker.yml` file you can configure the build and deployment pipeline for your application.

-Create a new file with the name `wercker.yml` with the following content.
+Create a new file named `wercker.yml` with the following content.
 This file will tell wercker to run the build pipeline in a PHP environment and simply output the PHP environment information on every build.
-We will add more useful steps in a few minutes.
+We will add more useful steps in a bit.

     box: wercker/php
     build: